HITB-CyberWeek/hitbsecconf-ctf-2023/vuln_images/README.md

   start_once: docker compose -f /home/$USERNAME/docker-compose.yaml up -d

 # Here you have to specify files which we need to deliver to the VM.
 # You can upload a single file or a complete directory.
+# These files will be uploaded strictly AFTER running "build_outside_vm" command,
+# but BEFORE running "build_inside_vm" command.
 files:
   # Will copy all files from ./deploy/ folder to /home/$SERVICE/.
   - source: ./deploy/